Data Requests & Your Privacy

 We will however routinely disclose records from our main patient systems as below.
 These have been used for many years and are nearly always sufficient to support any legal claims or for other legal purposes.
 However, if upon receipt of records you are concerned that records appear to be missing from an individual department or episode of care and you were expecting this, please do not hesitate to contact us and we will do our best to source and supply this.

-Your scans (known as Radiology imaging) needs a specific type of image viewer to view the images you may have recieved as part of your Subject Access Reqeust (SAR).
+Your scans (known as Radiology Imaging) need a specific type of image viewer to view the images you may have received as part of your Subject Access Request (SAR).

-While there is viewer included within the download package you have received it will only work on Windows or a Mac and requires Java to be installed on your computer to run.
+While there is a viewer included within the download package you have received it will only work on Windows machines and requires Java to be installed on your computer to run.

-There are many freely available downloadable programs/apps on the internet which can be used on Windows, macOS and Linux which do not have the requirements of the included viewer.
-The below guide is for one example of a free app (Weasis) that can be used to view your scans:
+There are many freely available downloadable programs/apps on the internet which can be used on Windows, macOS and Linux which do not have the requirements of the included viewer in your download package.
+The below guide is for one example of a free app (Weasis) that can be used to view your scans on Windows, macOS and Linux:

-The Weasis DICOM Medical Viewer is available for Windows, macOS and Linux and can be downloaded from:
+The Weasis DICOM Medical Viewer can be downloaded from:

-The IDV IMAIOS DICOM Viewer is available from both Google Play and Apple App Store to but are not endorsed by the Trust and downloading these apps is at your own discretion and responsibility.
+The IDV IMAIOS DICOM Viewer is available from both Google Play and Apple App Store but is not endorsed by the Trust and downloading these apps is at your own discretion and responsibility.

 If you wish to complain about any aspect of the manner in which your access request was handled, in the first instance please follow the steps below: